refi64/isolatekit/README.md

 - Designed to make generating environments from source scripts insanely easy.
 IsolateKit in its current state isn't really designed around using binary images.

-## Terminology

-- **Isolate:** A combination of multiple file system layers that can be run.
-The IsolateKit equivalent of a Docker container.
-- **Unit:** Basically, the IsolateKit equivalent of a Docker image.
-Units are a single file system that will be layered on top of others to generate a full isolate.
-- **Target:** A target tells IsolateKit how to run an isolate.
-It contains both a list of units to run and a working directory where changes should be placed.

 ## Examples

 ```bash